HighPoint/aws-powershell-aerolite/README.md

 &nbsp;

 Replace "Your_Bucket_Name", "Your_Aerolite_PowerShell_File_Name, and "Your_EC2_Instance_Id" with your values.
-If you don't have a PowerShell to test, try one of the samples below.
+If you don't have a PowerShell file to test, try one of the samples below.
 Now, just press the "Start Execution" button.

 &nbsp;